Illuminator-team/Illuminator/docs/quick-start.md

 ### Using Conda

-If you prefer to use conda the `environment.yml` provides all dependecies to create a conda environment called **illuminator**.
+If you prefer to use conda, the `environment.yml` provides all dependecies to create a conda environment called **illuminator**.

 1. Clone the repository or download the [environment.yml](https://github.com/Illuminator-team/Illuminator/blob/main/environment.yml) file.